 The AR and AP reports can be used to reconcile accounts by matching transactions with invoices and payments.
 This ensures that your financial records are accurate and up-to-date.

-To make the most of the AR and AP modules in iVendNext, follow these best practices:
+To make the most of the AR and AP modules in iVendNext, follow the below points:

 Ensure that all invoices, payments, and adjustments are recorded in iVendNext on a regular basis.
 This keeps your AR and AP records accurate and up-to-date.